rccordell/s22bl/assignments.md

 2. Optionally, you may adjust our readings for your week by adding one additional article and possibly moving one required reading into the penumbral category.
 You should speak with me well in advance about either, as I might see something essential in a piece that would not be apparent to you.
 Any decision to change the reading schedule should be made at least one week prior to your assigned session, so that your colleagues have time to adjust their preparations.
 3. You should come to your assigned class ready with a few questions or points you that will help get our conversation started.
 Your prompts should incorporate ideas from the penumbral readings that your colleagues may not have encountered.
 You are not expected to lead discussion for the entire class period: I only expect you to take the lead for the first 20-30 minutes.

-We will sign up for discussion-leading slots on the first day of class.
+There is a page in the class Canvas that you can use to sign up for your slot, which you should claim by the end of the day on February 3.

 ### 2. BookLab Fieldbook